Updated April 21, 2023

 - You take time to listen without resistance.

-- You send out vibes of being a fair, approachable and supportive being (which you certainly are).
+- Send out vibes of being a fair, approachable, and supportive person.

 - You also invite the other person to respond in the same way.

-Okay, so you’re swamped with work and find yet another request coming your way.
+Okay, so you’re full of work and find yet another request coming your way.
 You do feel empathetic to the other, but there’s absolutely no way you can take on more.
 Or so you think.

-We often misinterpret external requests as we assume that they entail more work for us.
+We often misinterpret external requests, thinking them to be more work for us.
 But this is not always true.
-You may come across a task or request that has been specifically designed to make things easier for you – perhaps it can streamline a cumbersome process, or help you get things done smoother and faster, or even (gasp) reduce your workload.
+You may come across a task or request specifically designed to make things easier for you—perhaps it can streamline a cumbersome process, help you get things done smoother and faster, or even reduce your workload.

 Paraphrase the request

-You’d be amazed at the amount of miscommunication Corporate suffer.
-(You say to-ham-to and the other says to-may-to, both referring to the humble tomato!)
-So always paraphrase the request you receive so the other party understands what you understand.
+You’d be amazed at the amount of miscommunication corporate suffers from.
+(You say to-mah-toh, and the other says to-may-to, both referring to the tomato!)
+So always paraphrase your request so the other party understands what you understand.

-Here, it also helps to paraphrase your request as you break it down to do-able tasks.
+It also helps to paraphrase your request as you break it down into doable tasks.

 This helps with 2 things:

-- You plan out the request in your head assuming you will do it.
+- You plan the request in your head, assuming you will do it.
 (That’s positive thinking for you!)

-- The other person becomes aware of the effort involved to fulfill the request.
+- The other person becomes aware of the effort involved in fulfilling the request.

-Often, this is the point where the other understands the unreasonable effort involved, and either simplifies his request or withdraws it altogether.
-End result: you’ve achieved what you wanted without using that dreaded 2-syllable word.
+Often, this is the point where the other understands the unreasonable effort involved and either simplifies his request or withdraws it all together.
+End result: you’ve achieved your objective without using that dreaded 2-syllable word.
 Nice!

 Redirect to a third-person

-Let us reassure you here – this is not about passing the buck.
+Let us reassure you here that this is not about passing the buck.
 But it is about using the right attitude to redirect a request to the right person.

 We often get annoyed with misdirected requests.
-In fact, these form the bane of corporate existence as saying ‘No’ here may portray you as an insensitive slacker.
+These form the bane of corporate existence, as saying ‘No’ here may portray you as an insensitive slacker.
 But what if you were to redirect a request with the intention of getting things done?